deadsnakes/python3.11/Doc/library/stdtypes.rst

    The subsequence to search for may be any :term:`bytes-like object` or an integer in the range 0 to 255.

+   If *sub* is empty, returns the number of empty slices between characters which is the length of the bytes object plus one.

    .. versionchanged:: 3.3
       Also accept an integer in the range 0 to 255 as the subsequence.